Elio Brancaforte | e-mail

 In 2015 he will teach at Baku State University (Azerbaijan) during the Spring on a Fulbright grant; he will conduct research during the the Fall at the Herzog August Bibliothek in Wolfenbüttel, Germany.

 At Tulane University, besides serving as undergraduate advisor to all German majors and minors, Brancaforte has directed Honors theses, and been a member of Ph.D. committees and several search committees.
 He has served on a number of Undergraduate Committees on Academic Requirements (Liberal Arts, Newcomb-Tulane), on the Promotion and Tenure Committee, and chaired the Tulane Senate Committee on Libraries.
 From 2006-2008 he was Director of the Tulane University Medieval and Early Modern Studies Group (MEMS).

-He has served on the MLA Division Executive Committee of German Literature to 1700; and is currently President of SGRABL, the Society for German Renaissance and Baroque Literature.
+He has served on the MLA Division Executive Committee of German Literature to 1700; and was President of SGRABL, the Society for German Renaissance and Baroque Literature, from 2013-2015

 Brancaforte was chosen as a "Favorite Faculty Member" in 2010 (Newcomb College Institute) and received several "Derek Bok Certificates of Distinction in Teaching" (Harvard University).

 At Tulane he teaches a wide range of classes on language, literature and culture in the German studies program, including GERM 3250 and GERM 4800/6800 (“Reisen ins Fremde;” "Das Kriegserlebnis").
 He also teaches courses in English, such as “GERM 3660: Love, Death, and Sexuality from the Middle Ages to the Baroque” and “GERM 3670: Grimm Reckonings” (on the development of the fairy tale).